 You are not required to provide identification or a social security number at your vaccination appointment, but you may be asked for them (see above section).

-Where can I receive the COVID-19 vaccine in Kensington?
+Where can I receive the COVID-19 vaccine in the Kensington area?

 In quite a few places.

-There are vaccination sites at local pharmacies and health centers.
+There are many vaccination sites at local pharmacies and health centers in Kensington, Fairhill, Harrowgate, Port Richmond, and Fishtown.
 There are also pop-up vaccination sites and mobile vaccination sites that visit Kensington.
 To find a location near you, use the interactive Google map below or scroll through our listed options.
-Appointments are required for a vaccination at all the locations listed.

 To search for other vaccination sites that aren’t on this list, you can use the federal vaccine finder to search by zip code.